 You just ran 13.1 miles — what are you going to do next?
 The answer: recover.
 The recovery period after a half marathon is just as important as the preparation, and the week following the big race can be extremely important to your overall health.
 With ample amounts of rest, proper hydration and light exercise, you should achieve a smooth recovery.

-Post-race and Day One
+Post-Race and Day One

-Day Two and Day Three
+Days Two and Three

 Continue to get plenty of rest on days two and three, and allow your body to take a break from exercise.
 Your muscles need adequate time to rest and recover from the physical exertion of running more than 13 miles.
 Continue to hydrate, and make sure you are eating well-balanced meals that contain plenty of fiber and protein.
 This period is all about replenishing lost stores of vitamins and nutrients and continuing to allow your muscles to rest.

-Day Four and Day Five
+Days Four and Five

-Day Six and Day Seven
+Days Six and Seven

-The rule of thumb is to take one day of rest for every mile you ran, so for a half marathon you can plan on allowing nearly two weeks for a full recovery.
+The rule of thumb is to take one day of rest for every mile you ran, so for a half marathon, you can plan on allowing nearly two weeks for a full recovery.
 Days six and seven, and the entire second week should be all about gradually introducing your body back to moderate amounts of exercise while allowing for plenty of rest.